-IoT Payment: Application of The IoT Technology in Payment
+IoT Payments: Application of The Internet of Things Technology in Payments

 The IoP is finally here!
 And it’s high time, we should say.

 IoP means internet of things payments, and it’s a really big deal right now.

 But we're getting ahead of ourselves, aren't we?
 Let’s start at the very beginning.

 The fact is, the global financial market is undergoing significant transformations, one of which is the incredible popularization of cashless payments (according to statistics, last year the volume of non-cash transactions had exceeded the volume of cash ones).

 And cashless payments are just the icing on the cake, figuratively speaking.
 Actually, we've entered the world of AI technologies, when various transactions are being made with no human participation.
 Yes, we're talking about the Internet of Things and all those cool perks it gives us.

 Today, the best payment systems are investing in IoT, and businesses are, too, increasingly using it in their financial activity.
 So the topic is worthy of attention.

 Ready to discuss IoT in the finance industry and the security challenges involved?
 Then read our latest piece!
 We’ll explain to you what the whole concept means and, as usual, provide you with a great many useful tips to follow the trend.